loreame/automac/README.md

    ip link show
    ```
 9. Enjoy
+  a. the script is not malicious, it has been tested on other machines with various distributions (Debian based), and following all the steps it will work;

 ## Support
 If you need technical support or further information, write to this e-mail address: loreame@protonmail.com